ddrake/Gradebook/README.md

 * Class Details: This has a similar format to the graded items report, but instead of showing columns for individual questions, shows the total score as a column for each graded item.
 * Class Summary: This groups the graded items into categories and displays the weight for each category.
 Unlike the Graded Item Details and Class Details reports, this report is able to apply the special summarization features, such as dropping the lowest quiz or combining the midterm scores with the retake scores.
 * Student Summary: This combines all scores for each student into a single text string like "Homework (10% of grade): 94%, Quizzes (25% of grade) 87%, Midterm 1 (20% of grade) 78%".
 There is an option to email (via gmail) this grade summary to one or all students in the class.
 All you need to do to make this work is rename the file 'gmail_credentials.txt.sample' to 'gmail_credentials.txt', edit it to include your personal gmail account information and signature, and move it to the application directory.
-* Average score needed for grade:  This helps to answer the common, but elusive question asked by students: What do I need to score on future assignments to get my desired grade in the class?
+* Average score needed for grade:  This helps to answer the question sometimes asked by students: What do I need to score on future assignments to get my desired grade in the class?
 The current logic needs some improvements, but gives a pretty good estimate.
-For this to work correctly, you need to set the "Estimated Items" for each category.
+For best accuracy, you need to set the "Estimated Items" correctly for each category.
 * Student scores:  This report simply lists the scores for a student for each graded item.
 It groups by category and sorts by the graded item name.
 This report can be emailed to each student to let them know what grades you have recorded for them so that any errors can be corrected before the final grade is posted.

 A histogram with letter grade bins pops up for each of the first three reports.

 ### Course Data Schema

-A schema version number is now stored in the JSON course file.
-If the gradebook application schema number is greater than that of the data file being loaded, a sequence of schema migrations will be automatically performed to bring the data file up to the current schema.
-The file saved on exit will have the same schema number as that of the application being run.
+A schema version number is stored in the JSON course file.
+If the schema number of the Gradebook application being used is greater than that of the data file being loaded, a sequence of schema migrations will be automatically performed to bring the data file up to the current schema.
+The application will notify you of each update.
+The file saved on exit will have the same schema number as that of the application just run.

 ### Contributing